cs-guide/cs-guide.github.io/_drafts/why-you-should-start-git-NOW.md

 ## What is Git?

 Git is a version control system.
-This means that it can be used to track changes in the source files of a software project.
+This means that it can be used to **track changes** in the source files of a software project.
 However, it is not limited to software but can be applied to virtually any project that involves multiple files.
 For example, a writer might use git to manage different chapters in a book.

-Git makes collaboration easy through branches.
+Git makes **collaboration** easy through branches.
 Each developer can work on his own separate version of the project which makes it harder to break things accidentally as seen in the example.
-People can create and upload changes they make to a central repository instead of having to manage dozens of scattered files.
+People can create and upload changes they make to a **central repository** instead of having to manage dozens of scattered files.

-Since Git tracks any changes in the files that you add/delete or edit, it allows you to easily go back to a previous state.
+Since Git tracks any changes in the files that you add/delete or edit, it allows you to easily **go back to a previous state**.
 This frees you from having to manage multiple versions yourself as local backups.